Beautiful and Unique Parks

 Boating: Lake North - located near Columbus (35 miles North of Stromsburg).

 Camping: First Come – First Served Basis.
+No Reservations.
 Free Camping and RV hook-ups at Buckley Park.
 Donations Welcome!
 Recent up-grading in the electrical wiring has made it possible to provide power for the largest RV’s.
 Electricity is on all year round but the water is shut off during the winter months.
 The Two Parks Trail provides a well-lit walkway under the highway connecting to the downtown area of Stromsburg.
-Please contact the City Office at 402-764-8228 for updated Campground Policy.
+If you have questions about the campground or the campground policy, please contact the City office Monday through Friday from 7:00 a.m. to 5:00 p.m.
+The campground does not have an attendant.

 Golf: Ryan Hill Country Club is located 6 miles from Stromsburg.
 This is a nine hole course with grass greens and a clubhouse.